Welcome to Health Sciences!

 Some of the health programs reward the graduate with a "Certificate of Completion" in the respective discipline.
 These programs are three semesters or less in length.
 Most of the health programs reward the graduate with the Associate in Applied Science Degree (AAS) and are at least four semesters in length and require a core of fifteen semester-hours of "general academic" courses in addition to the health-related courses of the discipline.

 If you decide to pursue one of the health science careers at AC, you will need to make a special application to the respective program in addition to the general application to Amarillo College.
 Also, enrollment in each program is limited due to limited training space in the regional affiliate facilities, so an early application is strongly recommended.
 Each program has a very specific set of criteria used to select each group of new students.
 Once you have chosen a specific program, it is important to become very familiar with the selection criteria as soon as possible so that you can plan ahead.
 Likewise, it is also very important to make an early personal contact with the program director to ensure that you understand the application and selection process and to establish a file in your name.

 Each health program has a designated faculty person who manages the program and serves as the program's primary faculty advisor.
-Your first contact should be with the manager of the program you select.
-If the program leader is not immediately available, you should contact the division's Executive Secretary who is Keri Shelburne.
-She can be reached at 806-354-6055 and will get you in contact with your manager.
+Your first contact should be with the director of the program you select.
+If the program director is not immediately available, please contact the division's Executive Secretary, Keri Shelburne at 806-354-6055.

 Allied Health Building